-We intend to require our public shareholders seeking to exercise their redemption rights, whether they are record holders or hold their shares in "street name," to, at the holder's option, either deliver their share certificates to our transfer agent or deliver their shares to our transfer agent electronically using The Depository Trust Company's DWAC (Deposit/Withdrawal At Custodian) system, prior to the date set forth in the proxy materials or tender offer documents, as applicable.
-In the case of proxy materials, this date may be up to two business days prior to the vote on the proposal to approve the initial business combination.
-In addition, if we conduct redemptions in connection with a shareholder vote, we intend to require a public shareholder seeking redemption of its public shares to also submit a written request for redemption to our transfer agent two business days prior to the vote in which the name of the beneficial owner of such shares is included.
-The proxy materials or tender offer documents, as applicable, that we will furnish to holders of our public shares in connection with our initial business combination will indicate whether we are requiring public shareholders to satisfy such delivery requirements, which will include the requirement that any beneficial owner on whose behalf a redemption right is being exercised must identify itself in order to validly redeem its shares.
-Accordingly, a public shareholder would have up to two business days prior to the vote on the initial business combination if we distribute proxy materials, or from the time we send out our tender offer materials until the close of the tender offer period, as applicable, to submit or tender its shares if it wishes to seek to exercise its redemption rights.
+Terms Under a Rule 419 Offering

+Delivering share certificates in We intend to require our public Many blank check companies

+connection with the exercise of shareholders seeking to exercise their provide that a shareholder can vote

+redemption rights redemption rights, whether they are against a proposed business

+record holders or hold their shares in combination and check a box on the

+"street name," to, at the holder's proxy card indicating that such

+option, either deliver their share shareholder is seeking to exercise its

+certificates to our transfer agent or redemption rights.
+After the business

+deliver their shares to our transfer combination is approved, the

+agent electronically using The company would contact such

+Depository Trust Company's DWAC shareholder to arrange for delivery of

+(Deposit/Withdrawal At Custodian) its share certificates to verify

+system, prior to the date set forth in ownership.

+the proxy materials or tender offer

+documents, as applicable.
+In the case

+of proxy materials, this date may be

+up to two business days prior to the

+vote on the proposal to approve the

+initial business combination.
+In

+addition, if we conduct redemptions

+in connection with a shareholder

+vote, we intend to require a public

+shareholder seeking redemption of its

+public shares to also submit a written

+request for redemption to our transfer

+agent two business days prior to the

+vote in which the name of the

+beneficial owner of such shares is

+included.
+The proxy materials or

+tender offer documents, as

+applicable, that we will furnish to

+holders of our public shares in

+connection with our initial business

+combination will indicate whether we

+are requiring public shareholders to

+satisfy such delivery requirements,

+which will include the requirement

+that any beneficial owner on whose

+behalf a redemption right is being

+exercised must identify itself in order

+to validly redeem its shares.

+Accordingly, a public shareholder

+would have up to two business days

+prior to the vote on the initial

+business combination if we distribute

+proxy materials, or from the time we

+send out our tender offer materials

+until the close of the tender offer

+period, as applicable, to submit or

+tender its shares if it wishes to seek to

+exercise its redemption rights.